alexcarrollmn/resume/README.md

 Minneapolis, MN - Remote

 November 2017 - Present
-* Manage and lead development on applications with up to 15,000 requests/minute from managed devices supporting 1.2 million concurrent users.
+* Manage and lead development on applications with up to 15,000 requests/minute from managed devices supporting 1.4 million daily, and 300k concurrent users.
-* Support applications on Windows, Linux, Macintosh.
+* Support mission critical applications on Windows, Linux, Macintosh.
 * Perform code reviews and write unit tests for all new work.
-* Manage build and deploy jobs through Jenkins
+* Manage build and deploy jobs through Jenkins and Puppet.

 #### IBM
 Austin, TX and Remote